 - They are transferred back to the pot from which they are taken out.

-- Reduction in signs and symptoms of the disease is a sign of proper JA.
-Shatdhautama Ghritama (prepared by the washing of ghee with cold water by 100 times) or honey is applied on the tiny wound made by them and proper bandaging is done.
+- A reduction in signs and symptoms of the disease is a sign of proper JA.
+Shatdhautama Ghritama (prepared by washing ghee with cold water by 100 times) or honey is applied on the tiny wound made by them and proper bandaging is done.

-- On excessive bleeding high pressure, elevating the site in anti-gravity direction, Yavkshara application (Caustic medicated powder), or some other anti-haemorrhagic measures can be taken.
+- On excessive bleeding high pressure, elevating the site in an anti-gravity direction, Yavkshara application (Caustic medicated powder), or some other anti-hemorrhagic measures can be taken.

 - It should always be performed under an expert/skilled person.